Superbition/Celestte-Docs/docs/using_voltis/validation.md

 </form>
 ```

-Each time data is found with the request, Polyel will store this in the session so you can inject it back into the view using `@old` when redirecting back and so data does not have to be reentered again after failing validation.
+Each time data is found with the request, Voltis will store this in the session so you can inject it back into the view using `@old` when redirecting back and so data does not have to be reentered again after failing validation.

 If your data is part of a group or nested you may use dot syntax to access the data.
 For example: